ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 enc_response = concat(response_nonce, ct)
 ~~~

-Clients decrypt an Encapsulated Response by reversing this process.
+Clients decrypt an encapsulated response by reversing this process.
 That is,
 they first parse `enc_response` into `response_nonce` and `ct`.
 They then
 follow the same process to derive values for `aead_key` and `aead_nonce`.